Multinational state: Pakistan

+Pakistan's population comprises various ethnolinguistic groups; the major groups are the Punjabis, Pashtuns, Sindhis, Saraikis, Balochs, Brahuis, Paharis, and Muhajirs.
+Minor groups includes the Kashmiris, Chitralis, Shina, Baltis, Kohistanis, Torwalis, Hazaras, Burusho, Wakhis, Kalash, Siddis, Uzbeks, Nuristanis, Pamiris, Hazarewals and several other minorities.

 Present-day Pakistan arose out of the Pakistan Movement, which demanded a separate state for the Muslims of the British Raj.
 The movement was based on the two-nation theory put forward by Muhammad Ali Jinnah: the idea that Hindus and Muslims in British India represented not only different religious communities but also distinct nations, and hence that, in the event of Indian independence, they should be divided into two nation states.
-Jinnah (known in Pakistan as "Quaid-e-Azam", meaning "the great leader") outlined the theory as follows:
+Jinnah outlined the theory as follows:

 This movement culminated in the creation of Pakistan in 1947 through the partition of India.
 Urdu was then promoted as the national language of all South Asian Muslims.
 However, Pakistan remains ethnically diverse.
 Punjabis are the largest ethnolinguistic group, but at 45 percent of the population, they do not make up an absolute majority.
 Furthermore, only 8 percent of Pakistanis speak the national language, Urdu, as their mother tongue.
 As a result, many nationalist movements that oppose the two-nation theory have emerged, arguing that Pakistan is not only a linguistically diverse state but also a multinational one, and that, therefore, each ethnolinguistic group of Pakistan is a distinct nation.
 Common grievances of these movements include the idea that Punjabis dominate Pakistan politically and economically, thus marginalizing other groups, and that the establishment of Urdu as the country's sole official language is a form of cultural imperialism that ignores the heritage of Pakistan's diverse peoples.